-- (a) There is no capitalization of interest due to purchase of property, plant and equipment for the years ended 31 December 2021 and 2020. - (b) Components of buildings that have different useful lives are the main building structure and air condition equipment and elevators, which are depreciated over 60 years and 5 years and 15 years, respectively.
-Machinery and equipment that have different useful lives are new reaction equipment, piping equipment, and production equipment for expansion, etc., which are depreciated over 10 years and 5 years and 7 years, respectively. - (c) As of 31 December 2021, and 2020, due to legal restrictions, part of the lands belonging to agricultural lands were recorded in the Group's accounts and the amount temporarily registered in the name of another person amounted to \$7,011 without differences.
-The Group obtained the certificates of other rights for each of the lands. - (d) On February 26, 2020, the Group's board members passed the resolution to dispose of the land, plant and equipment of Dajia Factory.
-A transfer agreement was signed on May 28, 2020 for this project.
-However, the transaction was terminated in June 2021 because both parties could not reach a consensus on some of the transaction conditions, and the contract was terminated when mutually agreed and a termination agreement was signed on June 17, 2021.
+- (a) There is no capitalization of interest due to purchase of property, plant and equipment for the years ended 31 December 2022 and 2021. - (b) Components of buildings that have different useful lives are the main building structure and air condition equipment and elevators, which are depreciated over 60 years and 5 years and 15 years, respectively.
+Machinery and equipment that have different useful lives are new reaction equipment, piping equipment, and production equipment for expansion, etc., which are depreciated over 10 years and 5 years and 7 years, respectively. - (c) As of 31 December 2022 and 2021, due to legal restrictions, part of the lands belonging to agricultural lands were recorded in the Group's accounts and the amount temporarily registered in the name of another person amounted to \$7,011 without differences.
+The Group obtained the certificates of other rights for each of the lands. - (d) On 26 February 2020, the Group's board members passed the resolution to dispose of the land, plant and equipment of Dajia Factory.
+A transfer agreement was signed on 28 May 2020 for this project.
+However, the transaction was terminated in June 2021 because both parties could not reach a consensus on some of the transaction conditions, and the contract was terminated when mutually agreed and a termination agreement was signed on 17 June 2021.
 Pursuant to the terms of the termination agreement, the buyer agreed to pay the Group's due commercial interests in the amount of \$55,000.
-Please refer to Note 16 (17) II for details of the account.
 At the same time, the Group also returned the transaction price of \$186,000 paid by the buyer before the termination of the agreement. - (e) Please refer to Note 8 for property, plant and equipment pledged as collateral.